Applications for Neel Nanda’s Stream Due December 23

 Tips for applying

 Make sure to check your spam folders for emails!
-You may wish to automatically filter for emails from applications@matsprogram.org to ensure you don’t miss any emails.
+We recommend automatically filtering for emails from applications@matsprogram.org to ensure you don’t miss any emails.

 Submit your application materials early.
 In the past, some applicants have had technical problems in the hour leading up to the application deadline.